aescarias/pypiwrap/docs/source/index.rst

 Quickstart
 ----------

-The main interface for the API is the :class:`pypiwrap.client.PyPiClient` class.
+The main interface for the API is the :class:`pypiwrap.client.Client` class.
 An example is shown below.

 .. code-block:: python

    import pypiwrap

-   wrap = pypiwrap.PyPiClient()
+   wrap = pypiwrap.Client()
-   pkg = wrap.get_package("requests")
+   proj = wrap.get_project("requests")
-   print(pkg.name, pkg.author)
+   print(proj.name, proj.author)

 More detailed documentation is included in the :ref:`Client Reference`.